detrack/detrack-woocommerce/src/readme.txt

 == Changelog ==

+= 1.1.1 =
+- Fixed a bug where opening the Integration settings without any orders in the WC database will cause the settings page to stop rendering.
+- Removed alpha test note

 = 1.1 =
 - Expert Mode: Expert Mode Data Formatting allows you to access the order objects directly and implement your own custom formulae to customise how the data should be sent to Detrack.
 - Fixed a bug where posting null data in the checkout hook will cause the plugin to crash.